alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-2-atas.md

 * Plan after completion of research

-You need to decide and confirm the following items with your Research or Project Lead before entering the application:
+You need to decide and confirm the following items with your Research or Project Lead before entering these in your ATAS application:

 * Single line stating the area of research
 * Research statement